Jakobi Meyers Player Prop Bets for NFL Week 13 | New England vs. Buffalo 12/6/2021

 Matchup vs. Buffalo

-- In his four matchups against the Bills, Meyers' 32 receiving yards average is 8.5 less than his over/under for Monday's game (40.5).
+- Meyers has averaged 32 receiving yards per game in his four career matchups against the Bills, 8.5 fewer than his over/under for Monday's game.

-- The 189.1 yards per game the Bills are allowing through the air makes them the NFL's best pass defense.
+- The 189.1 passing yards the Bills give up per game makes them the NFL's best pass defense this season.

-- The Bills have conceded eight passing TDs this season (0.7 per game), ranking them first among NFL defenses.
+- With eight passing TDs allowed this year, the Bills defense is ranked first in the NFL.

 Recent Performances

-- Against the Titans last week, Meyers was targeted eight times and picked up 98 yards on five receptions.
+- In last week's outing against the Titans, Meyers was targeted eight times, totaling 98 yards on five receptions (averaging 19.6 yards per catch).

-- Over his last three outings, Meyers has 13 catches (on 18 targets) for 186 yards and one touchdown, averaging 62.0 yards per game.
+- In his last three games, Meyers has racked up 62.0 yards per game with one touchdown, hauling in 13 passes on 18 targets.

 Meyers' New England Teammates